 And, speaking of Natasha, possibly the biggest criticism of all: “The Hulk/Bruce-Black Widow/Natasha romance came out of nowhere!!!
 Now Natasha is defined by a man!!!!
 I don’t know how to think critically!”

-We’re gonna come back to this more in-depth later, but I’ll just say here that both of these critiques are shallow and the latter is often made with a misguided understanding of feminist media criticism.
+We’re gonna come back to this more in-depth later, but I’ll just say here that both of these critiques are shallow and the latter is often made with a misguided application and understanding of feminist media criticism.

 First off, Natasha isn’t defined by a man, for the exact same reasons I said her being kidnapped is not problematic: because it’s A) not a pattern and B) a subversion of a trope.
 Romance is not the problem, in and of itself.
 Being in a relationship is not what makes a character have a sexist portrayal.
 If that were the case, every other Avenger should be called out because they are in romantic relationships.